Prison Focus Issue 53

 Welfare Checks: The men continue to suffer sleep deprivation from the welfare checks.
-There are ways that the checks can be implemented by correctional officers to cause less disturbance.
+There are ways that the checks can be implemented by guards to cause less disturbance.
 For example, the unit door could be left open during the night checks, so the door would only have to be slammed once per check, rather than twice.
 Keys can be attached and tucked into pockets in a way that would greatly reduce key noise.
-Also, though correctional officer 1 has a silencer, the correctional officers rarely use it.
-Thus, men continue to endure the loud bang and lights being shined in their faces all through the night.
-The correctional officers that care, make efforts to reduce the noise level, and do so significantly.
+Also, though Guard 1 has a silencer, the guards rarely use it.
+Thus men continue to endure the loud bang and lights being shined in their faces all through the night.
+The guards that care, make efforts to reduce the noise level, and do so significantly.

 Programming: Mr. B reported that though staff do come around and ask about his educational needs, and provide necessary paperwork, there is no one to help with the actual material, and no proctors.
 He explained that one is basically left to teach themselves and that is a great challenge and obstacle for many of the men who would like to receive their GED.
 The fans and welfare checks make it hard to study.

 Library: The law library has a cage equipped with a computer, but no manual or personnel to assist.
 As a result, it’s “practically useless” to many of the men.